-The Pilsner Fest takes place in early October.
-Held in the city that gives the brew its name, Pilsen is located in the Bohemian region.
-It’s a beer festival worth visiting, where you can enjoy a festive atmosphere, good music, and a wide variety of beers.
+Held in the city that gives the brew its name, the Pilsner Fest is one you certainly don’t want to miss.
+Pilsen is located in the Bohemian region of the Czech Republic, and about a 2 hour train ride from Prague.
+It’s a beer festival worth visiting, where you can enjoy a festive atmosphere, good music, and a wide variety of incredible Czech beers.
 You can also book a visit to the Pilsner Urquell factory and taste the unfiltered beer directly from oak barrels.

 National Winter Ales Festival – UK

-This is the winter version of the Great British Beer Festival!
+This is the winter version of the Great British Beer Festival, so if you miss it in the summer, you’re in luck!
 Each year, a different city in the UK hosts thirsty patrons ready to try the newest and best brews on the market.
-Attendees can try some of the 300 varieties of beer, both from the barrel and in bottles, as well as apple and pear ciders, among other delicacies.
+Attendees can sample any of the 300 beers, both from the barrel and in bottles.
+And if you’re more into ciders, you can try them here as well.

 Belgian Beer Weekend – Brussels, Belgium